Feliciaxyao/ICML2024-FSTTA/README.md

 ## Citation

-Feel free to cite this work if you find it useful to you!
+If you find this project useful in your research, please consider cite:
 ```
 @inproceedings{Gao2024VideoEV,
   title={Fast-Slow Test-time Adaptation for Online Vision-and-Language Navigation},